Uconnect-Technologies/wertik-js/docs/v3/index.md

 For more please see: https://github.com/Uconnect-Technologies/wertik-js/blob/master/src/next/graphql/index.ts#:~:text=context%3A%20async%20()%20%3D%3E%20%7B

-With keyword wertik you can access everything that lies inside wertik from database, modules, sockets, mailer, cron jobs to everything in wertik app.
+With keyword Wertik you can access everything that lies inside wertik from database, modules, sockets, mailer, cron jobs to everything in Wertik app.

 ### Why you should use Wertik JS